HenriquesLab/DL4MicEverywhere/docs/DATA.md

 ## Data Augmentation

-Applying data augmentation (rotations, flips, zooms, etc) to your training data can help improve model robustness and prevent overfitting.
+Data augmentation (rotations, flips, zooms, etc) can be applied to your training data to improve model robustness and prevent overfitting.

-Use the Albumentations library to augment microscopy data.
+The Albumentations library is recommended for augmenting microscopy data.

 ## Review Data

-Spot check images after preparation to ensure proper formats, clean labels, and no corruption or artifacts.
+After preparation, spot check images to ensure they are in the correct formats, have clean labels, and are free from corruption or artifacts.

-Fix any issues before starting training to avoid errors or poor results.
+Any issues should be fixed before starting training to avoid errors or suboptimal results.